 Long-sleeved ones are great, but short ones work just as well.
 I use one for the initial squeeze and dry, and then another to ‘plop’ with.
 Plopping is basically where you tip your damp curls upside down onto a laid-out t-shirt (e.g. you ‘plop’ them in) and then wrap it up around your head like you would do a turban, and leave to dry.

-Told you this was a pretty American thing, no bugger here in the UK would purposely use the term ‘plopping’ for this, am I right?
+Told you this was a pretty American thing, nobody here in the UK would purposely use the term ‘plopping’ for this, am I right?

-Anyway, don’t leave your damp hair in the plopped-up t-shirt for too long, or your roots will become flat as a fart.
+Anyway, don’t leave your damp hair in the plopped-up t-shirt for too long, or your roots will become flat and your scalp won’t be too happy about the lack of air.
 Remember the clips I was just telling you about?
 You’re going to use them when you feel like your hair is about 40-50% dry, to make sure you get some volume at the base of your curls.

 Don’t fully dry it with the diffuser, or you might just end up with fluffy mush-curls.
 This would be because the heat has effectively melted your gel before it’s had time to properly set.
 More on this in a minute.